jharding/jharding.github.com/_posts/2012-5-19-the-beginning.md

 ---
 layout: post
-title: The Beginning
+title: 'The Beginning'
-description: Christening my new site with the first post.
-This probably isn't worth your time to read, I'd suggest waiting until the next one.
+description: "Christening my new site with the first post.
+This probably isn't worth your time to read, I'd suggest waiting until the next one."
+keywords: 'thejakeharding.com, Jekyll, Bootstrap, RYB'
 ---

 It's been a while since I've had a personal site or a blog.
 I built one about 4 years ago when I still did most of my development on a LAMP stack, but I forgot to renew my domain (jakeharding.com is due to expire in August, I shall reclaim it!) and after that I decided it just wasn't worth it to maintain a personal site.
 The times have changed though and with my new interests, having somewhere to write about my projects and share my experiences is a must.